gerph/riscos-prminxml-tool/catalog/ReadMe.txt

 Under RISC OS, you should set XML$CatalogFiles to point to the root/xml file.
-Under linux, you should set XML_CATALOG_FILES to point to the root.xml file.
+Under Linux, you should set XML_CATALOG_FILES to point to the root.xml file.

 Documentation can be found in the docs directory: